 Beginning with slight hiccups and inhibitions, Zoom, MS Teams, Google Classrooms, Seesaws and many other platforms turned their worlds upside down, yet they stood strong undeterred in their fight against the pandemic moving forward one day at a time keeping students engaged and motivated.
-They began their journey by sharing best practices and soon this hesitation and fear changed into confidence and some proved to be very tech savvy teachers.
+They began their journey by sharing best practices and soon this hesitation and fear changed into confidence and some proved to be very tech-savvy teachers.
 Despite the overwhelming consequences of the pandemic, this global crisis has also been an extraordinary time for learning.
-Teachers are learning how adaptable and resilient educational systems, policy makers, students and families have been in some schools.
+Teachers are learning how adaptable and resilient educational systems, policymakers, students, and families have been in some schools.
 They have completely turned on a new leaf in the history of education.
-The pandemic is recalibrating how teachers use their time effectively to bring out the enduring understanding rather than fact finding.
+The pandemic is recalibrating how teachers use their time effectively to bring out enduring understanding rather than fact-finding.

-Ultimately, each one of us is soon going to be part of an era which is moving towards self-directed learning and taking ownership of our own learning by being an integral part of the real-world situations, rather than being an island of knowledge and content.
-Learning for a higher purpose and to take our passions forward is now the need of the hour.
+Ultimately, each one of us is soon going to be part of an era that is moving towards self-directed learning and taking ownership of our own learning by being an integral part of real-world situations, rather than being an island of knowledge and content.
+Learning for a higher purpose and taking our passions forward are now the need of the hour.